Packet Analyzer Tools

 4. Deep Packet Inspection

 3. SolarWinds Network Performance Monitor1.
-Network Device Monitoring
+Network security Device Monitoring

 2. Network Traffic Analysis